310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora frown %}
-Well, I think it’s pretty clear considering they have fighters ready for anything that requires violence, but — The reason for that is, in reality, Crimson Production is pretty much an organized crime enterprise.
+Well, I think it’s pretty clear considering they have fighters ready for anything that requires violence, but — The reason for that is, in reality, Crimson Production is basically like an organized crime enterprise.

 Yakuza is what you’d call them, if this were a few years back.
 I think nowadays they’re called, uh, what was it… illegal groups…?[^3]